tidyverse/tibble/tests/testthat/_snaps/as_tibble.md

       !
 Names must be unique.
       x These names are duplicated:
         * "a" at locations 1 and 2.
-      i Use argument `.name_repair` to specify repair strategy.
     Code
       as_tibble(table(c(1, 1, 1, 2, 2, 2), c(3, 4, 5, 3, 4, 5)))
     Condition